-Lessons from Hurricane Katrina Point Cities Toward Successful Disaster RecoveryAn interview with Senior Fellow at Brookings Institution
+Lessons from Hurricane Katrina Point Cities Toward Successful Disaster RecoveryAn interview with

 Although it’s been ten years since Hurricane Katrina, New Orleans is still struggling with the realities of economic recovery and reestablishing itself in the long wake of disaster, says Amy Liu, a senior fellow and co-director of the Metropolitan Policy Program at the Brookings Institution.